-Set goals for clear direction
+1. Set goals for clear direction

+Goals give you the direction and structure you need to get the most out of every single day.
+Without goals to shoot for, it’s all too easy to end up drifting through your time abroad just playing on your phone or lounging around and not making the most of it.
 Write down what you want to achieve, both in and out of your study abroad program, and pin these notes to your wall so you can read them every night before going to bed and every morning when you wake up.
 This will give you the motivation you need to go out there and get the most out of a truly special experience.

-Track your days
+2. Track your days

-Having a calendar on the wall and crossing off the days until you fly home will do two things: First, it’ll show you nothing is forever, which is important when you’re tempted to throw in the towel after homesickness creeps in.
+Having a calendar on the wall and crossing off the days until you fly home will do two things: First, it will show you that nothing is forever, which is important when you’re tempted to throw in the towel after homesickness creeps in.
 Second, it will focus your mind on how long you have to prepare for exams and how many days you have left to explore your new home away from home.

-Balance your studies and exploration
+3. Balance your studies and exploration

 Taking time off from studying really is vital, especially when you’re in another country.
 Not only will it give you a chance to go and explore the sights and meet the locals, but you’ll also take new ideas and concepts you’ve learned through your studies out to the real world—a vital part of the learning process if ever there were one.

-Learn to manage your stress
+4. Learn to manage your stress

 Just like on your home campus, one of the most important things you can do during study abroad is to take control of your mental health by being proactive in your approach to managing stress.
 Being a student is not as easy as the stereotypes and naysayers will have you believe—especially in a new country—so ignore them and focus on your own needs.
 It’s what will give you a solid and resilient foundation that will last a lifetime.

-Make the most of it
+5. Make the most of it

 Making the most of your time abroad might sound like obvious advice, but you’d be amazed at the amount of students who don’t seem to think about it until they’re already home.
 If you’re lucky enough to have a once-in-a-lifetime opportunity to study a subject that fascinates you while also getting to explore a whole new country, take advantage of it as much as possible.
 The world is your oyster.
-So, go out there, get to know people, and make the most of it.
+So go out there, get to know people, and make the most of it.
 Live with the sense of freedom that simply won’t be available to you when you enter the working world.

-Give your program your all
+6. Give your program your all

 One of the most common mistakes study abroad students make is treating it like a vacation that will never end.
 Just because you’re on a different campus and away from your normal classes doesn’t mean you’re there to just make up the numbers.
 You need to return home with your GPA intact, so make sure you give your studies care and attention from the moment you arrive.

-Embrace the new language and culture
+7. Embrace the new language and culture

-Keep an open mind
+8. Keep an open mind

-Have a plan for when you head home
+9. Have a plan for when you head home

 You need to think about how your time abroad will impact the rest of your college career.
 Be sure to choose courses that fulfill degree requirements and take advantage of any specialties that aren’t offered back home.
 It’s a great way to get even more out of your time abroad than just new friends and cultural experiences.
 Ideally, you want to return home with a thorough grounding in your subject that you couldn’t have gotten anywhere else.